Palm tree enthusiasts in a broad range of cold hardy palm trees

 • The solitary trunks, about 10-12 in (25.4-30.5 cm) in diameter, bulge at the ground and become slender as they approach a crown of large palmate leaves with gracefully drooping leaflet tips.

-Cold Hardy Mexican Fan Palm Trees Description
+Cold Hardy Mexican Fan Palm Trees Overview

 Large, rapid growing, and hardy all describe the Mexican Fan Palms.
 Native to the riparian washes and gullies of Northern Mexico, Baja, Southern California and Arizona Mexican Fan Palm trees are very drought and salt tolerant once established.
 Adapted to a wide range of soil types, and climates.
 This species easily hybridizes with the California/Desert Fan Palm (Washingtonia filifera) and a wide variation in phenotypes (outward appearance and growth characteristics) occurs under cultivated conditions.